yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 ## General Model Structure

 Let's look at the general structure of a GAN from a more practical perspective.
-In a GAN, two models are trained at the same time.One model is the __Generator__: it takes random noise as input and produces fake images.
+In a GAN, two models are trained at the same time.
+One model is the __Generator__: it takes random noise as input and produces fake images.
 The second model is the __Discriminator__: it takes both real images and fake images (created by the Generator) as input, and has to figure out how to identify which are real images and which are fake.

 <pre>
 <img height="400" alt="gan-model" src="https://user-images.githubusercontent.com/21985915/36364510-6a5329fe-157f-11e8-81b3-ee3a7d5d8d48.jpg"><br>